tylerharter/cs301-projects/spring19/p10/stage1.md

  minimum values.
 If you run `df.idxmin()` on a DataFrame, the returned values contain indexes from the DataFrame.
  ??
- ## Q20: how far is each country in South America to it's furthest neighbour?
+ #### Question 20: how far is each country in South America to it's furthest neighbour?

  The answer should be in a table with countries as the index and two
  columns: `furthest` will contain the name of the furthest country and